dadahcr2/gbgo/index.md

 10. Scrap excess parts
 11. Make sure the team km chest reaches at least level 18 for legendary parts
 12. Compete in every team event
-13. Buy 10k common and 50k rare parts in the shop with coins if available
+13. Buy 10k common and 50k rare parts in the shop with coins when available

 **Only**
 1. Use gems to open cup chests, except: